 Sarah Barrell joined as associate editor for the title’s launch.
 Former deputy editor and acting editor of the Independent on Sunday’s travel pages, Sarah is also a guest lecturer in travel writing at Oxford Brookes University and the London School of Journalism.

+All tickets are non-refundable.
 Once the full programme of events has been finalised you will receive an email with instructions on how to book on to individual sessions and talks taking place throughout the day.
-Your ticket includes access to all sessions and talks, but places are subject to availability and will be allotted on a first come first served basis.
+Your ticket includes access to all sessions and talks (subject to availability).